 Is antivirus necessary for Mac?

 Contrary to popular belief, Macs can get viruses, too.
-While most Mac users consider the device safer than others, malware has increased by more than 60 percent in 2020.
 Although Macs may seem the safer option regarding threats of malware and viruses, they may benefit from extra antivirus protection.

 Is antivirus necessary for Android?